 The Twist n Stitch also allowed us to cut all sorts of sizes whereas with the Lil’ Twister we were stuck with only cutting 3½” blocks.

 The only drawback we found with the Twist n Stitch is that it is not as sturdy as the Lil’ Twister.
-We have used June Tailor slotted rulers in the past and continue to use them today as we love how easier they make cutting fabric.
+We have used June Tailor slotted rulers in the past and continue to use them today as we love how easy they make cutting fabric.
 However, we do know that they don’t last forever.
-Over time, they can degrade as it is easy to accidentally cut into the plastic.
+Over time, they can degrade and it is easy to accidentally cut into the plastic.

 So if you want something that is going to last, then go with the Lil’ Twister.
 If instead, you want something that is easy to use straight out of the box and it will only be used for a few projects, then go with the Twist n Stitch.